The Five Stages Of Change And What They Mean

 More recently, researchers have found this model can apply to many different types of concerns, including anxiety and depression, among other mental health disorders.
 If you have a problem behavior that you’d like to alter or a concern to address, you may find The Five Stages Of Change Model beneficial.
 This framework can help you understand the process of change and improve your chances of success.
 Working toward a goal, such as breaking a harmful habit, can be difficult.
 However, understanding how the mind works when going through adjustments may allow you to move through each stage with more ease.

-Just as the name implies, someone in the precontemplation stage is not yet thinking about change.
-Often, this is because they do not realize they have a problem.
-During precontemplation, others may recognize that there is a problem, but the person with the problem may be oblivious to it or in denial.
+Just as the name implies, someone in the precontemplation stage is not yet thinking about behavior change.
+Often, this is because they do not realize they have a problem with their current behavior or bad habit.
+During pre contemplation, others may recognize that there is a problem, but the person with the problem may be oblivious to it or in denial.
 They may even believe that others are exaggerating the situation or worried about nothing.
-Due to the tension, someone in this stage may experience conflict in their relationships, and that may be what causes them to seek help.
+Due to the tension, someone in this stage may experience conflict in their relationships, and that may be what causes them to seek help or re evaluate their situation.

-People in the precontemplation stage may not personally choose to seek therapy.
-If they are pushed into therapy by someone else or even required by their work or the court to attend, they may not cooperate very well with the process.
-During the precontemplation stage, therapists are often most focused on helping the person identify what the problem is so that they can become more open to the process of therapy and making changes in their life.
+People in the pre-contemplation stage may not personally choose to seek therapy.
+If they are pushed into therapy by social support or even required by their work or the court to attend, they may not cooperate very well with the process.
+During the precontemplation stage, therapists are often most focused on helping the person identify what the problem is so that they can become more open to the process of therapy and making changes in their life, eventually moving to the preparation stage with increased self-confidence in their ability to change behavior.

 In contrast to the precontemplation stage, people in the contemplation stage are considering that they might have a problem.
 This creates some interest in taking steps to make a change, but with some lingering uncertainty.
 This is referred to as ambivalence.
 There is thought and consideration, but no clear decision or commitment to adjusting.